ton-community/tutorials/03-client/index.md

 }
 ```

-1. Run `npm run dev` and open your web app.
+Run `npm run dev` and open your web app.
 You should be able to connect at this point with your wallet and view your address within the webapp.

+## Step 6 - Interact with the Counter contract

-1. Now we'll interact with the counter contract from the previous tutorial.
+Now we'll interact with the counter contract.
+Add to your project the `Counter` class from the previous tutorial.
-In App.tsx, Add the OpenedContract type (TEMP - see https://github.com/ton-community/ton-core/pull/6)
+In App.tsx, Add the OpenedContract type (TEMP - see this [PR](https://github.com/ton-community/ton-core/pull/6))

 ```
 type OpenedContract<F> = {